Participant & Family Page

 What are DD Services?

 DD Services focus on helping eligible participants live the most independent lives possible.
-Goals are identified and habilitation is developed to teach participants skills to be employed, live as independently as possible, and access the community.
+Goals are identified and habilitation is developed to teach participants skills to be employed, live where they want, and access their community.

-The Division does not directly deliver services.
 DD provides funding and oversight of community-based providers.
-The oversight is completed by DD service coordination.

 The Division does not provide cash payments or payments for room and board.

 How do I apply for DD services?

 Services will be offered when funding becomes available.
-Funding is offered based on your date of request.
-The date of request can be as early as the date of eligibility application.
+Funding is usually offered based on your date of application.
+You are eligible to receive Service Coordination services while you are on the wait list.

 Level of Care